V-Villagomez/SL_Predicting_Credit_Risk/README.md

 # Supervised Machine Learning Challenge - Predicting Credit Risk

-I will be build a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.
+I will build a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.

 ## Background